midhunkalarikkal/FullDomain/Notes/DSA2.md

 - Requires extra space for linked lists
 - Lookup can be slower if many keys collide

-`Open Addressing` : Open Addressing handles collisions by finding another empty slot within the hash table array using a probing sequence (like linear or quadratic probing).
+`Open Addressing` : Open Addressing handles collisions by finding another empty slot within the hash table array using a probing sequence (like linear probing or quadratic probing or double hashing).

   `Linear probing` - If a collision occure the algorithm checks the next slot in a sequencial manner until an empty slot is found